OID Repository

 The naming structure that has been chosen is a tree structure that allows to name objects in a local or international context, without beeing limited either by the registration authority, nor by the number of objects they can register.

-17. What is the syntax of an OID?
+17. What is the ASN.1 notation of an OID?

-An object identifier is semantically an ordered list of object identifier components.
-Starting with the root of the object identifier tree, each object identifier component identifies an arc in the object identifier tree.
-The last object identifier component identifies an arc leading to a vertex to which an object has been assigned.
-It is this object which is identified by the object identifier.
+An OID is semantically an ordered list of OID components (number only, or identifier followed by a number between parentheses, or identifier alone in some cases).
+Starting with the root of the OID tree, each OID component identifies an arc in the OID tree.
+The last OID component identifies an arc leading to a node to which an object has been assigned.
+It is this object which is identified by the OID.

 18. How is the entire registration tree managed?